anders94/disruptor/README.md

     {'the quick brown fox jumped over the lazy dog'}
     EOF

-JSON results come back as expected.
+JSON results come back in the body of the HTTP response.

     { message: 'the quick brown fox jumped over the lazy dog',
         total: 9,